Helions Bumpstead: The Village

 There is an annual Boxing Day walk, when people meet up at the Three Horseshoes car park and, each year, walk a different route around the village.

-The Silver Jubilee of Her Majesty Elizabeth II marked the presentation of a village sign, including the village symbol (a red badge with a white diagonal cross) which stands in centre of the village.
+The Silver Jubilee of Queen Elizabeth II was marked with the presentation of a village sign, featuring the village symbol (a red badge with a white diagonal cross), which stands in centre of the village.
 At the time of the Queen's Golden Jubilee, the village held a large fair in her honour.
-A board featuring photographs of the event was put up inside the village hall to commemorate it.
-These pictures are no longer on display.
+A board featuring photographs of the event was temporarily erected inside the village hall to commemorate it.